Lakes of the North CDP, MI

 - How often is Lakes of the North CDP data refreshed?

-- Census data refreshes annually with the ACS 5-year release.
-Business data (names, ratings, websites, phone numbers) runs on a 14-day cache cycle for any business that's been touched by a user scan.
-The most recent refresh on Lakes of the North CDP's Census row was April 2026.
+- Demographic data refreshes annually.
+Business data (names, ratings, websites, phone numbers) is re-checked on a regular cycle for any business that's been touched by a user scan.
+The most recent refresh on Lakes of the North CDP's demographic row was April 2026.

 - Can I export Lakes of the North CDP prospects to GoHighLevel, HubSpot, or Instantly?